rikp777/RP-Flowcontrol/_DEPLOYMENT_/README.md

 This script will automatically close all existing running containers before starting.

+To check the services that are up check your docker containers or visit eureka service.

 ## Site
 ### Frontend client
 - [Flowcontrol client | http://localhost:8080](http://localhost:8080)